London SE1 9PX

 Opening times are 7am to 1am.

-The entrance ramp to the car park is at the south west corner of the National Theatre, on Upper Ground, by Theatre Avenue (the road between the National Theatre and the British Film Institute).
-Until NT Future works are completed, temporary signage will be used to make the new entrance as clear as possible.
-The exit ramp is on the east side of the building, exiting onto Upper Ground
+The entrance ramp to the car park is at the South-West corner of the National Theatre, on Upper Ground, by Theatre Avenue (the road between the National Theatre and the British Film Institute).

 Spaces in the basement Car Park are £8.00 after 5.00pm or if you attend a daytime ticketed event and leave before 7pm.
 Combined matinee and evening show rate £14.00.
 Validation must be obtained from the Box Office.
 Sundays/public holidays: £8.00 all day.

 Blue Badge holders

-Blue Badge holders and those with access requirements can be dropped off at the top of Theatre Avenue (the road between the British Film Institute and the National Theatre), where a temporary accessible entrance has been created, before parking in the car park; there will be a very limited number of spaces for oversized vehicles only above ground.
+Blue Badge holders and those with access requirements can be dropped off at the top of Theatre Avenue (the road between the British Film Institute and the National Theatre), before parking in the car park; there will be a very limited number of spaces for oversized vehicles only above ground.

 Free parking is available in the NT Car Park for Blue Badge holders attending a performance or eating at the National.

 When attending a performance, or dining at an NT restaurant, Blue Badge holders can park anywhere in the car park and there are spaces near the lifts reserved for use by disabled people.
 There is a ramped entrance with semi-automatic doors to the basement foyer and lifts.

 For free parking, Blue Badge holders should take their badge, theatre ticket and car park ticket to any Box Office in the foyers for validation, prior to leaving.